-Workers Compensation benefits are for those injured on the job.
+Kansas Workers Comp benefits are for those injured on the job.
 But the workers compensation process is not automatic.
-There are many time limits and deadlines some as short as just a few days.
-If you miss a deadline, you may accidentally lose all your workers compensation benefits.
+There are many time limits and deadlines, some as short as just a few days.
+If you miss a deadline, you may accidentally lose all your workers comp benefits.
 Even when you miss a deadline there are exceptions that you might be able to use.
-The workers compensation benefits are sometimes difficult to figure out.
+The Kansas Workers Comp benefits are sometimes difficult to figure out.
 You need to know that you are getting the full benefits you are entitled to under the law.
-Often they make mistakes that can hurt you and your family.
+Often, they make mistakes that can hurt you and your family.
 There are tactics and strategies that we can use to make sure you and your family get all the benefits the law allows.

-The employer or its insurance company is responsible for all medical treatment necessitated by a job-related injury or disease.
-However the employer is legally entitled to choose the treating physician.
+In Kansas Workers Comp the employer or its insurance company is responsible for all medical treatment necessitated by a job-related injury or disease.
+However, the employer is legally entitled to choose the treating physician.
 If an employee self-selects a physician who is not authorized or agreed upon by the employer, the employer is responsible for only the first $500 in medical bills.

-If you are unable to work after an injury you may be entitled to what is called TTD or temporary total workers compensation disability checks.
+If you are unable to work after an injury you may be entitled to what is called TTD or temporary total workers comp disability checks in the Kansas Workers Compensation system.
 One is temporarily totally disabled when on account of injury he or she is unable to engage in any type of substantial and gainful employment.
 There is a one-week waiting period before TTD benefits are paid.
 If the disability continues for three consecutive weeks, the employee is paid for the first week.
-Benefits are 2/3’s of the average gross weekly wage, subject to certain limits in the statute.
-You will need to provide your workers compensation lawyer with information about your wage for the 26 weeks prior to the injury so we can make sure the benefit is properly calculated.
+Benefits are 2/3s of the average gross weekly wage, subject to certain limits in the statute.
+You will need to provide your workers comp lawyer with information about your wage for the 26 weeks prior to the injury so we can make sure the benefit is properly calculated.

-If you return to any employment at a wage less than the pre-injury wage you may be entitled to what is called TPD or temporary partial workers compensation disability checks.
-Benefits are 2/3’s of the difference between the employee’s average gross weekly wage before the injury and the employee’s wage after the injury.
+If you return to any employment at a wage less than the pre-injury wage you may be entitled to what is called TPD or temporary partial workers comp disability checks.
+Kansas Workers Compensation Benefits are 2/3s of the difference between the employee’s average gross weekly wage before the injury and the employee’s wage after the injury.

 Compensation Where Death Results from the Injury